- Life & Culture

 The prices of resorts are usually more expensive around these times, and the slopes will be busier too.

-If you aren’t too fussed about the deep powder, and you want to spend a little less, the later season in early spring is a great time to visit too.
+If you aren’t too fussed about the deep powder, and you want to spend a little less, the late season in early spring is a great time to visit.
 The late-season runs from the end of March to the end of April.

-Accommodation is typically cheaper around this time, and you’ll experience more sun and warmer temperatures.
+Accommodation is typically more affordable around this time, and you’ll enjoy more sun and warmer temperatures.
 But, the snow won’t be quite as good!

 Where To Go Snowboarding & Skiing In Japan

 Where is the best skiing in Japan?
-There are two majorly popular areas in the country to go skiing or Snowboarding.
+There are two very popular areas in the country for skiing or Snowboarding.

 Hakuba is on the southern main island of Japan, just a 4-hour drive away from Tokyo.
 Hakuba Happoone Winter Resort was actually a host to the 1998 Winter Olympics, and some facilities are still in use.
 This is definitely worth checking out if you’re in the area!